FamemilyZ/Wording-Project/02_UX_UI_Design/Design_Rationale.md

-# Design Rationale for Vocabulary Quiz Generator
+# Design Rationale for Wording

-This document outlines the design philosophy and key decisions made during the UI/UX overhaul of the Vocabulary Quiz Generator.
+This document outlines the design philosophy and key decisions made during the UI/UX overhaul of the Wording.

 ## 1. Core Goal